 13. Alpines a gardeners guide to growing alpines

-As a member of the Alpine Garden Society for over 30 yrs, Local Committee member for 20yrs and local AGS Chairman for 4 yrs, I have a collection of fantastic Alpine pictures.
+As a member of the Alpine Garden Society for over 30 yrs, Local Committee member for 20yrs and local Alpine Chairman for 4 yrs, I have a collection of fantastic Alpine pictures.
 This is a talk about how I become addicted to growing alpines.
-I also grow and sell Alpines.

 14. My Garden, A Plantsman’s Garden.